akhilnidumukkula/netdevops-gns3/README.md

 # netdevops-performance
-Testing of Networking Automation Frameworks using GNS3 and its API.
+Testing performance of Networking Automation Frameworks using GNS3 and its API.